wyhaines/config.cr/README.md

 # config

 An instance of `Config` provides a `Hash(String, String | Int | Bool)` that can be accessed via method calls.
 The method names are the keys of the hash.
+It also provides facilities to serialize a configuration out to a JSON or YAML file, and to read a JSON or YAML file as a configuration.

 ```